Linear localization of zero modes in weakly coupled non-Hermitian reservoirs: Results

-The critical behavior takes place at $\alpha=\pm2$, where the characteristic equation (\ref{eq:character}) has a single root $b=\alpha/2$ of multiplicity 2.
-The solution of $\Psi_n$ in this case is given by \be \Psi_n =(\pm 1)^m(\beta_1 + \beta_2 m) \ee instead \cite{MathBook}, and the second term inside the parentheses leads to linear localization.
-We note however, $\alpha=-2$, or equivalently $r=0$, does not cause linear localization.
-This is because $r=0$ requires one or both of $\kappa_{A,B}$ to be zero, and Eq.~(\ref{eq:iter2}) tells us immediately that $|\Psi_n|$ is a constant on at least one sublattice.
-As a result, the non-Hermitian zero mode is delocalized in the reservoir, which is the case when the reservoir is Hermitian (i.e., $\gamma=0=\im{\omega_\mu}$; not shown).
-Therefore, the linear localization shown in Fig.~\ref{fig:schematic}(c) is the result of $\alpha = 2$ and $r=-4$.
+The critical behavior takes place at $\alpha=\pm1$, where the characteristic equation (\ref{eq:character}) has a single root $b=\alpha$ of multiplicity 2.
+Besides the (now) single solution given by equation (\ref{eq:Bloch}), i.e., $\Psi_n\propto \alpha^m$, there also exists a non-Bloch solution proportional to $m\alpha^m$ \cite{MathBook}, with which we write the general solution as \be \Psi_n =\alpha^m (\rho_1+\rho_2m),\quad\rho_{1,2}=const. \ee The term linear in $m$ can then potentially lead to linear localization if $\rho_2\neq0$.
+We note though $\alpha=-1$ does not cause linear localization, because it requires one or both of $\kappa_{A,B}$ to be zero, and equation~(\ref{eq:iter2}) tells us immediately that $|\Psi_n|$ is a constant on at least one sublattice and hence delocalized.
+Therefore, the linear localization shown in Fig.~\ref{fig:schematic}(c) is the result of $\alpha = 1$, which is achieved in mode 11 at $\gamma\approx2t$ with $\im{\omega_\mu}\approx0$ [Fig.~\ref{fig:transition}(b)].

-We note, however, Eq.~(\ref{eq:sol2}) only indicates that the wave function of the non-Hermitian zero mode is linear on the two sublattices, \textit{respectively}.
-An additional requirement is hence needed for them to align and form a \textit{single} linear profile, which is exactly the observation we have mentioned when discussing the perturbation theory, i.e., $\im{\omega_\mu}\approx0$: Equation~(\ref{eq:iter}) with $\alpha=2$ indicates that the values of the zero-mode wave function are \textit{all} in phase on a sublattice inside the reservoir, which is stronger than the staggering phase relation imposed by NHPH symmetry.
-Therefore, we can rewrite Eq.~(\ref{eq:iter2}) as $|\Psi_n| + |\Psi_{n-2}| = |\kappa_{A,B}/t||\Psi_{n-1}|$, and a single linear profile requires $|\kappa_{A,B}/t|=|\im{\omega_\mu}\mp\gamma|/t=2$, which are satisfied simultaneously only when $\im{\omega_\mu}=0$ and $\gamma=2t$.
-Using these results we also find the maximum amplitude of the linear tail to be $t'/[2-(N_R-1)/N_R]t\approx t'/t$, where $N_R$ is the number of sites in the reservoir.